johann-solo/oliveandmango.github.io/_posts/blog/2017-07-07-watermelon-slushies.md

 * ½-1 cup water plus more if needed to thin out mixture (p.s my blender is a weakling so its needs a little extra moisture to blend)
 * Juice of two limes
 * 4oz vodka (approx 1oz per drink)
-* 3oz Campari
+* 3oz Triple Sec
 * Extra watermelon slices and lime wedges for garnish

 ### Directions

 1. Blend your watermelon chunks with water and then strain to remove most if not all the pulp
 2. Pour the liquid remaining into ice cube trays and freeze, should fill approx two trays if not more, and freeze for at least 4 hours or until frozen solid
-3. When ready to make drinks place the watermelon cubes in the blender, pour in the vodka, Campari  and the lime juice and blend adding  a little more water or vodka if required to thin it out to desired texture
+3. When ready to make drinks place the watermelon cubes in the blender, pour in the vodka, Triple Sec  and the lime juice and blend adding  a little more water or vodka if required to thin it out to desired texture
 4. Pour into glasses and ​garnish with watermelon slices and lime wedges and enjoy.
 <br>